avinash7rao/Shopping-Cart/README.md

 It is a Shopping Cart project that I worked on while completing a coding bootcamp through [Thinkful](https://www.thinkful.com/)

-# What things I made use of:
+# Things I made use of:

 * HTML5/CSS3/Bootstrap4
 * Javascript